Obviously 5 Believers: Background and recording

 In October 1965, Bob Dylan began recording sessions for his seventh studio album in New York.
 His sixth album, Highway 61 Revisited, had been released on August 30 of that year.
-The October sessions featured members of the Hawks, who Dylan had been touring with after his performance at the Newport Folk Festival in July.
+The October sessions featured members of the Hawks, (later known as the Band), who Dylan had been touring with after his performance at the Newport Folk Festival in July.
 However, after several sessions, Dylan took his producer Bob Johnston's suggestion to relocate recording to Nashville.
 Two musicians from the New York sessions joined the Nashville recordings: Al Kooper, and Robbie Robertson of the Hawks.
 Johnston assembled leading session players to play on the recordings.
 Dylan had produced an outline version of "Obviously 5 Believers" by March 7.

 "Obviously 5 Believers" was recorded in the early morning hours of the March 9–10, 1966, Nashville session under the working title "Black Dog Blues".
 Historian Sean Wilentz, author of Bob Dylan in America, feels that the song is driven by Robertson's guitar, Charlie McCoy's harmonica and Ken Buttrey's drumming.
 Dylan sang and played guitar, also accompanied by Kooper (organ), Wayne Moss (electric guitar), Hargus "Pig" Robbins (piano), and Henry Strzelecki (electric bass guitar).
 After an initial breakdown, Dylan complained to the band that the song was "very easy, man" and that he did not want to spend much time on it.
 Four takes were recorded.
 Take 4 was used as the fifth track on side three of Blonde on Blonde, It was the B-side to the single of "Just Like a Woman" for releases in America and some other countries.
 In 2010, it was included on The Original Mono Recordings.
 Take 3 was included on the deluxe edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015), and all four takes were included on the Collector's Edition of that album.